How2Compute/UAT-Tool/README.md

 # UAT-Tool
-UAT-Tool helps you access the Unreal Build Tool more easily: copying paths is now a thing of the past!
+UAT-Tool helps you access the Unreal Automation Tool more easily: copying paths is now a thing of the past!

 ![UATTool Screenshot](https://i.imgur.com/96xHZ07.png)